hubleto/developer/v0/book/content/pages/docs/apps.md

 # Apps

-Apps are like bundles of functionality.
+Apps are packages containg some functionality.

 A Hubleto app is a bundle or package which contains a functionality covering specific goal.
 For example, there are apps like `Customers`, `Contacts`, `Campaings`, `Deals`, `Projects`, `Tasks` or others.

 There are several [types](apps/types) of apps: community, custom or external.

+> **NOTE** This is developer's documentation.
+If you want to read about apps included in the default Hubleto package, read [this](../apps) or [this](https://help.hubleto.com/v0/en/apps/community).

 ## Create an app